jaysaurus/Co.Koa/miniSite/documentation/Model.md

     findOneAndUpdate
     update
 ```
-Thus a pre-save action could look as below:
+Thus a pre-save action should be set out as below:

 ```javascript
 module.exports = function Book ($) {